Kyledesma/ETL_Project/README.md

 Team abreviations:

-## Instructions for replicating
+## Instructions

-### Pulling and cleaning census data
+### Creating Database
-1. Run Census_Data_v2 to create Census data
+1. Create a database titled 'baseball_db' in pgAdmin

-1. Run JT Clean Census Data to clean/update the Census data
+### Creating the Salaries Table

-### Pulling and cleaning hospital data
+1. Run 'Creating_Salaries_Table' jupyter notebook file

-1. Run Hospital_api to pull + clean hospital data
+### Creating the Player Position and Pitchers Tables
-1. Run map_cities to update certain city values to align with census
+1. Run 'Creating_Position_and_Pitchers_Table' jupyter notebook file

-### Graphs
+### Updating Schemas
-1. Run HospitalCorrelationAnalysis to generate heatmaps, scatter plots
+1. Run 'schema.sql' file to update the table metadata

-1. Run bar_charts to generate the bar charts
+### Digging in
-1. Run Box_Plot to generate the box plot
+1. The data is set up and ready to go.
+Feel free to use the 'example_queries.sql' file to start digging in yourself!